BashhScriptKid/unofficial.osuframework.web/osu-framework.wiki/Dependency-Injection.md

 }
 ```

-Members marked with either of these attributes are cached or resolved in their respective classes before the [`[BackgroundDependencyLoader]`](#using-BackgroundDependencyLoader-to-resolve)-annotated method is run.
+Members marked with either of these attributes are cached or resolved in their respective classes before the [`[BackgroundDependencyLoader]`](#using-backgrounddependencyloader-to-resolve)-annotated method is run.

 ### Using `[BackgroundDependencyLoader]` to resolve